-The Master of Engineering with an Electrical Engineering Specialization is a degree program focused on enhancing the expertise of working electrical engineering professionals.
+The Master of Engineering, Plan C, Electrical Engineering Specialization focuses on enhancing the expertise of working electrical engineering professionals.
 Engineers who want to further their careers with engineering related firms and governmental agencies should consider this degree.
 Students will have flexibility to develop a plan of study in their area of interest.
 Students interested in graduate work should refer to CSU's Graduate and Professional Bulletin and the website for the Electrical and Computer Engineering Department.

 Effective Fall 2016